 Until 1997, the government used the Standard Industrial Classification

 system (often called "SIC").
 SIC codes are four-digit numbers.
 The government now uses a system called North American Industrial Classification System

 ("NAICS").
 NAICS codes are five- or six-digit numbers.

 For example, the SIC code for the ice cream manufacturing industry is "2024."
 The NAICS code for the same industry is "311520."

 Why do I need to know the SIC and NAICS codes for my industry?

-Many business information sources are arranged by SIC or NAICS codes, so you must know your codes to find the information you need.
+Many business information sources are arranged by NAICS or SIC codes, so it's helpful to know your code(s) to find the information you need.

 © Trina Magi, University of Vermont Libraries, 2002